virtualtam/sparklemuffin/docs/src/developer-guide/reference/contributing.md

 - links to relevant documentation, articles or previous issues.

 ### Feature requests
-Feel free to open a new issue on the [Github issue tracker](https://github.com/virtualtam/sparklemuffin/issues) to discuss improvements to existing features, or request new features.
+Feel free to open a new issue on the [GitHub issue tracker](https://github.com/virtualtam/sparklemuffin/issues) to discuss improvements to existing features, or request new features.

 ### Security issues